tidymodels/tailor/tests/testthat/_snaps/adjust-probability-calibration.md

     Message

       -- tailor ----------------------------------------------------------------------
-      A postprocessor with 1 adjustment:
+      A binary postprocessor with 1 adjustment:

       * Re-calibrate classification probabilities.